 Ensure your room is cool and well ventilated

 Ensure your room is dark and free from noise

 Incorporating a period of exercise into each day

-To stay informed on more information regarding diabetes and sleep issues subscribe to our blog.
-And remember, you can always contact us here at The Alaska Sleep Clinic for any questions regarding how diabetes can affet your sleep at 855-AKSLEEP (855-257-5337).
+To stay informed on more information regarding diabetes and sleep issues read an essay on diabetes and subscribe to our blog.
+And remember, you can always contact us here at The Alaska Sleep Clinic for any questions regarding how diabetes can affect your sleep at 855-AKSLEEP (855-257-5337).